Origin | Superior two thirds of iliac fossa Inner lip of the iliac crest Lateral aspect of the sacrum |

 Actions

 The main and primary action of the iliacus muscle is to cause flexion of the hip joint.
-This hip flexion can occur by lifting the leg upwards, or if both legs are in a fixed position, then the hips can hinge instead bringing the torso forward towards the legs.
-The iliacus works alongside its iliopsoas muscle group partner the psoas major when performing hip flexion [5] [6] [7] [8].
+This action can occur by lifting the leg forwards and upwards.
+If both legs are fixed, then the iliacus can assist in bringing the torso forward towards the legs (i.e bending over).
+The iliacus works alongside its partner muscle, the psoas major, which forms the iliopsoas muscle group, to perform hip flexion [9] [10] [11] [12].

 Innervation